 A native of Waynesboro, VA, she began piano lessons and formed her love of music at the age of four.
 She attended Waynesboro High School and accompanied the Waynesboro High School Concert Choir and had the opportunity to perform with them at Carnegie Hall her senior year.

-Mrs. Kerr is an alumnae of Sigma Alpha Iota International Professional Music Fraternity, where she helped organize a free music lessons program for public school students.
-She is also a member of the Music Teachers National Association, Virginia Teachers Music Association, and Harrisonburg Music Teachers Association.
-She has presented at the MTNA Collegiate Chapters Piano Pedagogy Symposium, VMTA State Conferences, and was president of the JMU collegiate chapter.
+Mrs. Kerr is an alumnae of Sigma Alpha Iota International Professional Music Fraternity, where she helped organize a free music lessons program for public school students in her local chapter.
+She is also a member of the Music Teachers National Association, and was a member of the Virginia Teachers Music Association, and Harrisonburg Music Teachers Association.
+She has presented at the MTNA Collegiate Chapters Piano Pedagogy Symposium, VMTA State Conference, and was president of the JMU collegiate chapter.

 While in Harrisonburg, VA, Scarlette was a piano and voice teacher and was a co-founder of the pedagogical trio pianocologie and frequently hosted music education workshops for children in the Shenandoah Valley area.

 She has recently relocated to Winston-Salem, North Carolina, to pursue her Master of Music Degree at Salem College for Piano Performance and Pedagogy with an emphasis in Injury-Preventive Technique.